Pre-money Valuation: $32.4MM - $40.5MM

 Legion M’s existing funding and future fundraising plans (including this round) are reliant on equity crowdfunding and provisions of the JOBS Act which have been in effect for a short period of time.
 Secondary markets don’t exist yet, and may not exist for some time (or ever), which hampers the ability for investors to sell their shares.
 The laws are complex, and interpretation by governing bodies doesn’t exist in some cases and may change over time in others.
 Changes to the laws (or interpretation of the laws) could impact Legion M’s ability to raise money as well as your ability to trade your shares.

-The securities being sold in this Offering are subject to restrictions on resale for one year.
-This is in contrast to the securities being offered at the same time under Regulation A of which are not subject to resale restrictions.
+The securities being sold in this offering are subject to restrictions on resale for one year.
 There is no formal marketplace for the resale of our securities.
-Shares of our Class A Common Stock may eventually be traded to the extent any demand and/or trading platform(s) exists.
-However, there is no guarantee there will be demand for the shares, or a trading platform that allows you to sell them.
-We do not have plans to apply for or otherwise seek trading or quotation of our Class A Common Stock on an over-the-counter market.
+If the company is successful, we expect to IPO or list on an exchange or alternative trading system that allows investors to sell their shares, but there is no guarantee that will happen, or that if it does happen that there will be demand to purchase your shares at your desired price or at any price at all.
+We do not currently have any near-term plans to apply for or otherwise seek trading or quotation of our Class A Common Stock on an over-the-counter market.
 It is also hard to predict if we will ever be acquired by a bigger company.
 Investors should assume that they may not be able to liquidate their investment or pledge their shares as collateral for some time.

 Cryptocurrency and the ICO wave could muddy the market.